DNKpp/DNKpp.github.io/_posts/2024-12-15-simultaneous-pack-expansion-inside-macros.md

 std::forward<Args>(some_name)...
 ```

-As this is a function that I really want to support, I have accepted the challenge.
+As this is a feature that I really want to support, I've accepted the challenge.

 {: .box-note}
 **NOTE** It's interesting to see, that neither ``trompeloeil`` nor ``gmock`` support this (see: [trompeloeil-example](https://godbolt.org/z/qfo77enTT) and [gmock-example](https://godbolt.org/z/nbzx96K49)).